pghvlaans/wclock/README.md

 *Compatibility*

-This version of wclock was tested against tzdata-2021a.
+This version of wclock was written against tzdata-2021a.
 However, it should operate correctly with versions of tzdata dating back to tzdata-2012a.

 *Installation*